skylerblue333/Loathing-in-the-woes-of-ruthless-the-chosen-one-/manuscript_for_publication.md

 That sentence matters more than it appears to.

 I grew up around ordinary work.
 Dirt.
 Plants.
 Long days.
-People trying to make enough money to keep going.
+People trying to make enough money to keep going. some people had more money then they knew what to do with.
 Somewhere in those early years I learned something that later became both one of my greatest strengths and one of my worst habits:

 **If something is broken, I want to figure out why.**